MilesLitteral/wraylib3d/README.md

 *  lambdacube-metal requires mtlpp:https://github.com/MilesLitteral/mtlpp
 *  Note if you wish to test the WebAssembly module you will need wasmtime installed on your machine: https://wasmtime.dev/

+## Will WRayLib3d have companion apps?
+   Yes, they will be written with the fjvallarino/monomer library exclusively, one that could be made now is the Multiplayer launcher, the rest are TBA

 ## How would exported games look in terms of exported filesystems?*
    * = There is a possibility for CMake support, this has to be explored as it could also be the answer for generating vcprojs or xcprojs